Brand Name: Strattera

 - Sudden deaths, stroke, and heart attack (myocardial infarction) reported in patients with structural cardiac abnormalities or other serious heart problems taking stimulants at usual doses; patients should have a careful history and physical exam to assess for the presence of cardiovascular disease; consider not using atomoxetine in adults with clinically significant cardiac abnormalities

 - Patients who develop symptoms such as exertional chest pain, unexplained syncope, or other symptoms suggestive of cardiac disease during stimulant treatment should undergo a prompt cardiac evaluation

 - Particular care should be taken in using stimulants to treat ADHD patients with comorbid bipolar disorder because of concern for possible induction of mixed/manic episodes in such patients

 - Aggressive behavior or hostility is often observed in children and adolescents with ADHD; monitor for the appearance of or worsening of aggressive behavior or hostility

 - Monitor growth of children ages 7 to 10 years during treatment with stimulants; may need to interrupt therapy in patients not growing or gaining weight as expected

 - Urinary hesitancy or sexual dysfunction may occur

-- Rare instances of priapism reported, sometimes necessitating surgical intervention; typically not reported during initiation but often occurring subsequent to dosage increase; immediate medical attention should be sought for abnormally sustained or frequent and painful erections
+- Rare instances of priapism reported, sometimes necessitating surgical intervention; typically not reported during initiation but often occurring after dosage increase; immediate medical attention should be sought for abnormally sustained or frequent and painful erections

-- Drug can be discontinued without being tapered
+- The drug can be discontinued without being tapered

 - Hypesthesia, paresthesia in children and adolescents, sensory disturbances